paobranco/ImbalancedLearningRegression/docs/nearmiss.rst

    :param data: Pandas dataframe, the dataset to re-sample.
    :type data: :term:`Pandas dataframe`
    :param str y: Column name of the target variable in the Pandas dataframe.
-   :param int version: Selects which of 3 versions will be used to near-miss undersample the data.
-The       versions behave as follows:
+   :param int version: Selects which of 3 versions will be used to undersample the data.
+The versions select the samples to be removed and behave as follows:

    NearMiss-1: Majority class examples with minimum average distance to three closest minority class examples.
    NearMiss-2: Majority class examples with minimum average distance to three furthest minority class examples.